NEWSMAKER-Republican Youngkin's win in Virginia plots party's path for 2022 elections | Politics

 - United States

-Youngkin's victory may provide a template for Republicans who will walk a fine line in competitive congressional races next year.
+Youngkin's victory may provide a template for Republicans in competitive congressional races next year.
 "It's a tricky path," said Kyle Kondik, an analyst at the University of Virginia's Center for Politics.
 Kondik said Youngkin deftly distanced himself from Trump while also making pledges to improve election integrity as a way to appeal to Trump voters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)